Ah! The yoga capital of the world! Sounds like a great trip.

 If you’re going during monsoon, this can also bring about some other “issues” that will add to your adventure.
 Such as slippery tiles etc. Take some good “reef shoes” that are not too slippery in the wet, but still keep your feet covered.

-Monkeys…… Rabies vaccine is definitely a good idea! about 5 years ago
+Monkeys…… Rabies vaccine is definitely a good idea! over 5 years ago